 In March 2017 I was offered the role as lead web developer at Academic Positions, and I accepted.
 They were just in the process of finishing their new online job ad platform, written entirely in Symfony 2 by an outsourced team, supplemented by a junior developer inhouse.

-As one of my bigger projects, I’ve developed a brand-new website called Academic Stories (not yet released publicly) using Laravel 5.5, with Memcache, Redis and various other cool stuff.
+As one of my bigger projects, I’ve developed a brand-new website called Academic Stories using Laravel 5.5, with Memcache, Redis and various other cool stuff.
 This project also called for the need to provision a new web server (Nginx, MariaDB) and move operations inhouse from a previously managed hosting solution.
-Trying to cut costs and use cloud services, I’ve moved assets into AWS S3 and plan to utilize services like CloudFront to improve speed globally.
+Trying to cut costs and use cloud services, I moved assets into Amazon Web Services.